-Port Barton's top activities include the full-day island hopping tour visiting Turtle Point, Twin Reef, Starfish Island, and Paradise Island (₱1,700 all-inclusive); kayaking in the bay (₱150–250/hour); snorkelling off the beach; visiting Pamuayan Falls by motorbike (30–45 min, ₱200–300 return); and fresh seafood dining on the beachfront.
-Port Barton has no large resorts or significant nightlife — its appeal is in slow travel, uncrowded beaches, and some of the best marine wildlife access in Palawan.
+Port Barton’s top activities: full-day island hopping (₱1,700 all-inclusive) visiting Turtle Point, Twin Reef, Starfish Island, and Paradise Island; kayaking in the bay (₱150–250/hr); snorkelling from the beach; motorbike trips to Pamuayan Falls; and fresh grilled seafood every evening.
+Port Barton has no large resorts or nightlife — its appeal is slow travel, uncrowded beaches, and some of the best marine wildlife access in Palawan.

 1. Island Hopping Tour — The Unmissable Day